-There is an average of over 2700 suicide attempts each day in our nation by youth ages 12 –17.
+There is an average of over 5,400 suicide attempts each day in our nation by young people in grades 7-12.

 Despite these alarming statistics, suicide has been labeled the "Number One Leading Cause of Preventable Death" in our nation by former U.S. Surgeon General, Dr. David Satcher.
 The Jason Foundation philosophy is that education is the foundation for building a successful national prevention program.
 The membership of the AFCA has a wonderful opportunity to help educate high school, college and professional athletes about the way to prevent the loss of more young people to suicide.
 They, in-turn, will help educate others.

-The Jason Foundation, Inc. (JFI) was founded in October of 1997 in memory of the President / CEO’s youngest son, Jason.
+The Jason Foundation, Inc. (JFI) was founded in October of 1997 in memory of the President’s youngest son, Jason.
 Jason fell victim to the tragedy of suicide at the age of sixteen.
-Soon after the establishment of JFI, Coach Phillip Fulmer of the University of Tennessee became the National Spokesperson.
+Soon after the establishment of JFI, Coach Phillip Fulmer, formerly of the University of Tennessee, became the National Spokesperson.
 Through Coach Fulmer’s passion and dedication to making a difference, more Southeastern Conference Football Coaches became State Ambassadors for The Jason Foundation, leading the awareness campaigns in their individual states.
 It is the success of the State Ambassador program that brought JFI to the AFCA, creating a most powerful resource to confront youth suicide awareness across the nation.

-With the help of the AFCA and JFI’s National Clinical Affiliate, Universal Health Services, Inc., hundreds of thousands of youth, educators and parents will be educated in order to combat the "Silent Epidemic" of youth suicide.
+With the help of the AFCA and JFI’s National Clinical Affiliates, hundreds of thousands of youth, educators and parents will be educated in order to combat the "Silent Epidemic" of youth suicide.